lucasemanuel92/BYU-CSE111/README.md

 # BYU CSE-111 Repository

-## PT - BR
+## Descrição / Description
+### PT-BR
-Repositório é relativo ao curso CSE 111 - Programming with Functions.
-Aqui estão os exercícios passados durante o semestre.
-Eu não autorizo a cópia ou uso dos códigos aqui dispostos, caso queira tirar alguma dúvida ou comentário fico a disposição
+Esse repositório é relativo ao curso CSE 111 - Programming with Functions.
+Aqui estão os exercícios (que foram avaliados ou não) realizados durante o semestre.
+Abaixo estará uma descrição dos exercícios realizados.
+Eu não autorizo o uso dos exercícios aqui apresentados.
+Caso tenha alguma dúvida ou comentário fique a vontade para entrar em contato.
+### EN
+This repository is related to the course CSE 111 - Programming with Functions.
+Here are the exercises (graded or not) carried out throughout the semester.
+Below will be a description of the exercises performed.
+I do not authorize the use of the exercises presented here.
+If you have any questions or comments, feel free to contact.